Frequently asked questions.

 Upon sampling the tissue, it will take approximately 14 working days to receive your results at the lab.
 The lab will email John your results and they will be forwarded to you to print if necessary.

-Do you test for chemicals or drugs in the hair?
+Do you test for chemicals, bacteria or drugs in the hair?

-We test the hair for over 20 different minerals (i.e. nutritional and toxic minerals), but we do not test the hair for chemicals or drugs.
+No. We test the hair for over 20 different minerals (i.e. nutritional and toxic minerals), We do not test the hair for chemicals, bacteria or drugs.

 Do you test the hair for allergies?

-With a HTMA, can you tell me what products to take?
+With a hair analysis, can you tell me what supplements to take?

-John Bumpus is a nutritional consultant and will make recommendations for supplements to help balance your HTMA results and enhance the natural detoxification of heavy elements.
+John Bumpus is a nutritional consultant and certified herbalist.
+When you sign up for an Integrative Mineral Balancing Program he give you some recommendations for supplements to help balance your hair analysis results and enhance the natural detoxification of heavy elements.

 Can vitamin requirements be determined from a HTMA?